mayfrost/guides/X.md

 Or you can create specific configuration files under the _"/etc/X11/xorg.conf.d/"_ directory for particular cases.

 ### SCREEN RESOLUTION
+To make changes you generally need to know supported resolutions.
+* List supported resolutions
+`xrandr`
 * Generate a modeline
 `cvt <WIDTH> <HEIGHT> <REFRESH_RATE>`
 * Use that ouput to add changes on the configuration file  _"/etc/X11/xorg.conf"_